turingschool/portfolios/template-markdown.md

 (n/a)

 ### Eval Scores
-*Functional Expectations
+Functional Expectations
-  Novice: Application meets all of the expectations of phase one.
-  Advanced Beginner: Application meets all of the expectations of phase two.
+1. Novice: Application meets all of the expectations of phase one *Advanced Beginner: Application meets all of the expectations of phase two
-*COMP RECREATION / DESIGN
+2. COMP RECREATION / DESIGN
-  Advanced Beginner .
+  *Advanced Beginner
-  Proficient .
-*HTML
+  *Proficient
+3. HTML
-  Advanced Beginner .
+Advanced Beginner
 Proficient
-*CSS
+CSS
-  Advanced Beginner .
+Advanced Beginner
-  Proficient .
+Proficient
-*JS/jQuery
+JS/jQuery
-  Advanced Beginner .
+Advanced Beginner
-  Proficient .
+Proficient

 #### STATIC COMP1